fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 **Fetch-Then-Render**, as well as **Render-as-You-Fetch**, is a bit more complicated.
 The initial fetching happens outside of React.
 It means that we have to do some extra work to determine which page we're on and what the URL params are.

 The events-driven fetching, however, most likely resides within React and have access to props and everything else.

+## Suspense for Data Fetching

+As of React 17, the render phase is synchronous.
+React 18 will support Suspense for Data Fetching, which will be based on _asynchronous_ rendering.

+With Suspense, **Fetch-Then-Render** will be completely replaced by **Render-as-You-Fetch**, which will work equally well on both server and client sides.

+**Fetch-on-Render** will also be [available](https://github.com/reactwg/react-18/discussions/35#discussioncomment-823980) as a more convenient (though less efficient) alternative.

+Thanks to asynchronous rendering, either method will result in a single render in any environment (we're not counting intermediate rerenders of suspended components).

 ## To summarize